Ever seen the message that media files were missing?

 - It’s best if you create a dedicated folder in which you want to save all your own musical work, e.g. ‘My own songs’.

 - When saving a new song/track for the first time, make sure you choose ‘My own songs’ as the location and not another Live Project folder or even worse, the Live Library.
 Live will show you the project folder of the last Live Set you had saved so you’ll have to browse to ‘My own songs’.

 - Choose ‘Collect All and Save’ from the File Menu.

 - A pop-up window opens and you can choose which files should be copied into the Samples folder of your Live Project.
 Generally you don’t need to copy content from the Library unless you used clips you had saved there yourself before.

 Do this whenever you have added audio files from elsewhere.
 When recording audio within Live, the files will automatically be saved in the Samples folder of your Live Project.

-Now let's say you are collaborating on a song with a friend and therefor want to give him/her the Live Set to work on.
+Now let’s say you are collaborating on a song with a friend and therefore want to give them the Live Set to work on.
 All you need to do is copy the whole Live Project folder and give it to your mate.
-Since the Samples folder is contained in it, he/she will have no trouble with missing samples.
+Since the Samples folder is contained in it, they will have no trouble with missing samples.

 - Load the Live Set and click on the message shown at the bottom of Live.
 This will open the File Manager in a panel on the right.